hubertp/type-debugger-tutorial/us-inference.md

  - We do not provide the implicit argument for `cbf` directly therefore the compiler will have to infer it.
 Compiler will search for an implicit argument of what type?
  - What is the inferred implicit argument for parameter `cbf`?
  - Were there any other implicits which would be also suitable as implicit arguments in the application of `partition3`?
 If yes, name one.
- - What affects the inference of type argument for `To` in `CanBuildFrom` parameter?
+ - How is the type argument for `To` in `CanBuildFrom` parameter inferred?

 <!---
 In `res2b` application: